framorgi/popw/README.md

-# PopW - Organic Particle Life Simulator
+# 🌱PopW - Organic Particle Life Simulator

 ## Overview
 This project is a life simulator for organic particles, heavily inspired by and partially based on David R. Miller's **BioSim4** ([GitHub Repository](https://github.com/davidrmiller/biosim4)).
 I greatly appreciate his work and have used it as a foundation to explore and expand upon similar ideas in artificial life simulations.